CURRENT THREATS TO PUBLIC MEDIA

 - WNYC Studios is home to beloved industry-leading podcasts and national radio shows, including Radiolab, The New Yorker Radio Hour, On The Media, and Terrestrials—an educational kids’ science podcast produced with free online learning materials and used by educators nationwide.

-The public media system is unique within the American media landscape.
-Independent, nonprofit public radio stations nationwide (including WNYC) operate by programming a combination of original local content—produced in-house—and licensing content from NPR, the BBC, and other public media producers.
-Each station curates a unique programming slate to meet the needs of their local communities, united by a shared, non-partisan, public service ethos.
-Stations often collaborate on shared projects and programs, to bring in the perspectives of people across the nation.
-Collectively, stations rely on pooled resources from the CPB including satellite interconnection, emergency alert systems, music licensing, and the development of educational programs.
+The public media system is also unique within the American media landscape.
+Independent, nonprofit public radio stations (including WNYC) combine original, locally produced content with programming licensed from NPR, the BBC, and other public media producers—curating a unique offering that meets the needs of their local communities.
+Stations often collaborate on shared programs, to bring in the perspectives of people across the nation.
+Collectively, stations rely on pooled resources from the CPB, including satellite interconnection, emergency alert systems, music licensing, and the development of educational programs.

-Direct funding from the CPB accounts for about 4% of New York Public Radio’s annual budget (just under $3 million).
-This is a relatively modest, but still very meaningful revenue source.
-The loss of government funding would significantly impact our ability to serve our city and state, though we would act swiftly to marshall additional resources, in partnership with our community.
+Direct funding from the CPB is a relatively modest, but still very meaningful, revenue source, accounting for about 4% of New York Public Radio’s annual budget.
+The loss of government funding would significantly impact our ability to serve our city and state.

-For smaller stations across the state and the nation, government funding can account for a much higher portion of their revenue base.
-In addition, in many of these communities, public media is the only remaining source for local news and critical emergency alerts.
+For stations serving smaller markets and rural and remote areas, CPB funding can account for a significantly greater percentage of their revenue base.
+Additionally, in many of these communities, public media is the only remaining source for local news and critical emergency alerts.
 Eliminating CPB funding would create additional news deserts and exacerbate existing ones.
 It would also leave fewer stations left to bear the shared costs of nationally syndicated programming, harming NYPR, NPR, and all stations nationwide.